Exact Infrared Triangle in Massless sQED with Long-range Interactions: Exactness in coupling

 \section{Exactness in coupling}

-Recall that the free matter current falls off at large $r$ as give by \eqref{j-free, r-falloff}.
+Recall that the free matter current falls off at large $r$ as given by \eqref{j-free, r-falloff}.
 To the first order correction in the coupling, these leading free current components generate the following gauge field components

 These gauge field modes dress the scalar field.
-The dressed $\phi_{1,n}$ along with the free $\phi_{0,0}$\footnote{$\phi_{0,n}=\delta_{n,0}\phi_{0,0}$ because unlike the massive case, here we have no non-zero $\overset{1,0}{A_{r}}$.} gives us the perturbatively corrected matter-current.
+The dressed $\phi_{1,n}$ along with the free $\phi_{0,0}$\ \footnote{$\phi_{0,n}=\delta_{n,0}\phi_{0,0}$ because unlike the massive case, here we have no non-zero $\overset{1,0}{A_{r}}$.} gives us the perturbatively corrected matter-current.
 The leading large-$r$ falloffs of this current are (see appendix \ref{Section on the current components formed out of the dressed scalar field})

 Notice that these leading falloffs are the same as the ones for $j_{\mu}^{\text{free}}$.
 Because the $O(e)$ Coulombic modes \eqref{Recap of leading Coulombic mode falloffs} were determined purely by the leading free-current components, the $O(e^{3})$ Coulombic modes that will be generated by the current components in \eqref{Recap of corrected current r-falloffs} will have the same leading large-$r$ behaviors as in \eqref{Recap of leading Coulombic mode falloffs}.
-It follows that the expressions obtained in appendix \ref{Section on the current components formed out of the dressed scalar field} for $\phi_{0,n}$ and $\phi_{1,n}$, written in terms of the the free data $\phi_{0,0}$ and the gauge field components, remain unchanged at higher orders in the coupling.
+It follows that the expressions obtained in appendix \ref{Section on the current components formed out of the dressed scalar field} for $\phi_{0,n}$ and $\phi_{1,n}$, written in terms of the free data $\phi_{0,0}$ and the gauge field components, remain unchanged at higher orders in the coupling.
 As a consequence, the conclusions drawn in the previous appendix continue to hold beyond the leading order correction.
 Therefore, the statement that the charges $\overset{(\ln)}{Q_{H}}$ and $\overset{(\ln)}{Q_{S}}$ vanish remains true to all orders in the coupling.

 Now we look at the charges associated with the order-$\omega^0$ soft theorem.
 Recall from equation \eqref{Pre fall-off substitution charge expression} that the exact expression for the charge is given by